epilimic/ProMod/README.txt

   Additionally you may add the above line to your confogl_personalize.cfg so that it is universally loaded for all configs, but you must still edit matchmodes.txt.

+  To make this MUCH easier, check out the Matchmodes.txt Generator @ http://buttsecs.org/mmgen

   ["SI sounds are off, I can hear SI spawns on survivor, or my teammates are invisible."]